marksward/gravtoday/pages/01.blog/great-resources-for-keeping-up-to-date-with-iot/item.md

 Getting to grips with Digital Experience?
 [CMS Wire](https://www.cmswire.com/digital-experience/a-beginners-guide-to-digital-experience-throwback-thursday/) has a great introductory article to get you off to a solid understanding.
 They make key point here for late starters

 > Your website doesn't constitute your web presence — much less your digital presence — and your home page is increasingly irrelevant.
+(Gartner Research Vice President Mick MacComascaigh)